Viewing this page on your device?

 Look through my extensive array of photographed fine motor activities and try and encourage your child to strengthen hand and finger muscles.

-(My e-book is a really good way to access all these exercises in a user-friendly way.)
+(My fine motor e-book is a really good way to access all these exercises easily.)

 Catching a ball, cutting on a line, and making neat handwriting patterns are all skills that require hand-eye coordination.